Artist Department Intern

 - Intern will not be required to work concert duty.
-However, at the discretion of the Artist Department Manager s/he may be given additional artist-related responsibilities on a few productions, which may include concert duty.
+However, at the discretion of the Assistant Manager, Artistic Planning and Humanities they may be given additional artist-related responsibilities on a few productions, which may include concert duty.

-- Must be able to juggle large quantities of information and meet deadlines.
+- Must be able to multi-task and meet deadlines.

 - Should possess strong oral and written communication skills.

 - Should be a team player with the ability to remain calm under pressure.

 - Must be computer literate (Word, Excel, Outlook, Internet).

 - Should have an ambition to learn about concert production and artist/orchestra management.